Our History

 First Year

-initiative known as the Smile Class, which aimed to provide these children with some respite amidst their despair.
-During the violence, all the belongings of these families, including their children’s books and stationery, were burned to ashes.
-To provide them with a place of relief, the Smile Class was established in Mustafabad, near the base camp.
-However, this initiative could not be fully realized at the
+During the violence, all the belongings of these families , including their children’s books and stationery were reduced to ashes.
+To offer them a place of relief, the Smile Class was established in Mustafabad, near the base camp.

 Third Year